ElectronNET/Electron.NET/docs/Core/What's-New.md

 - Enhanced error handling and recovery
 - Cleaner separation between web and native concerns

 This architecture supports eight different launch scenarios, covering every combination of packaged/unpackaged deployment, console/ASP.NET hosting, and dotnet-first/electron-first initialization.
+The Electron-first launch method is still available or course.
+For more details, see: [Startup Methods](../GettingStarted/Startup-Methods.md).

 ### Unpackaged Development Mode